 Yes, just enter your shipping details in the shipping calculator upon checkout for a shipping quote.
-We also have international retailers in New Zealand, Australia, South Africa and The Netherlands.
 Note: International shipping rates do not include duties and/or taxes.

 One simple step of bolting the horseshoe handle onto the lid, and you’ll be ready to cook within just a few minutes of pulling it out of the box – we even throw in the wrench and screwdriver.
 It really is that easy.

 All orders ship from Louisville, KY.
 Free ground shipping takes 1 to 5 days, depending on where you are located in the U.S.

 Make sure the billing zip code you enter is the same as the one associated with the card you are using.
 Pit Barrel® Cooker does not accept foreign credit cards.